eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

 .. currentmodule:: qmean

-We distinguish between classical QMEAN to assess quality of soluble protein models and the membrane specific version QMEANBrane.
+We distinguish between assessment of soluble protein models and a membrane specific version of QMEAN: QMEANBrane.

 Assessing the quality for soluble protein models
 --------------------------------------------------------------------------------